White Patients viewed as Primary Patients

 Seek a Race Discrimination Attorney

-If you have ever endured race discrimination at work in New York, New Jersey, or Philadelphia, contact our race discrimination attorneys at the Derek T. Smith Law Group, PLLC in New York, New Jersey, or Philadelphia.
+If you have ever endured race discrimination at work in New York City, Miami, New Jersey, or Philadelphia, contact our race discrimination attorneys at the Derek Smith Law Group, PLLC in New York City, Miami, New Jersey, or Philadelphia.
 Our race discrimination attorneys are knowledgeable about the law and exceptionally skilled in race discrimination amongst other protected classes under employment laws and workplace misconduct such as sexual harassment.
-For more information on race discrimination, read our employment law blog.

-If you feel you have been the victim of workplace sexual harassment in New York, New Jersey or Philadelphia or if your employment rights have been violated, then you should immediately contact the NYC, NJ, PA sexual harassment lawyers at the employment law firm of DEREK SMITH LAW GROUP, PLLC.
-No one deserves a hostile work environment.
+If you feel you have been the victim of workplace discrimination or sexual harassment in New York City, Miami, New Jersey or Philadelphia or if your employment rights have been violated, call us at 800-807-2209 for a free consultation.